Security Safeguard for IT Resources

 Safeguards for Sharing Data:

 - If University data are handled or processed by an external service provider, the Office of General Counsel (OGC) needs to review the process/contracts prior to commitment.
-If you have any questions, please contact the CISO by submitting a Web Desk Help Request (Request type=ITS-Security>Inquiry).
+If you have any questions, please contact the CISO by submitting a request through the ITS Helpdesk at firstname.lastname@example.org.

 - Review security with the external service provider or agency to ensure that it is consistent with industry best practices and the University's compliance obligations.
-If you have any questions, please contact the ISO by submitting a Web Desk Help Request (Request type=ITS-Security>Inquiry).
+If you have any questions, please contact the ISO by contacting the ITS Helpdesk at email@example.com.

 - When sharing data with an external service provider, ensure the security of the data during transport and storage.